 Seek Legal Counsel

 After any auto accident, especially one as significant as a motorcycle accident, it’s important to seek legal counsel from a dedicated motorcycle accident lawyer.
 We hope this guide on what to do after a motorcycle accident has informed you how to protect your rights after a motorcycle accident.
-The sooner you contact a motorcycle personal injury lawyer, the quicker your interests will be represented, evidence will be secured, and you’ll be in the best position to get the medical treatment you need and the compensation you deserve.
+The sooner you contact a Corpus Christi motorcycle accident lawyer, the quicker your interests will be represented, evidence will be secured, and you’ll be in the best position to get the medical treatment you need and the compensation you deserve.

-Motorcycle accident lawyer Minesh J. Patel and his team at The Patel Law Firm commit every day of their practice to help Texas residents and visitors just like you recover from devastating injuries after auto accidents.
+Motorcycle accident lawyer Minesh J. Patel and his team at The Patel Law Firm PLLC commit every day of their practice to help Texas residents and visitors just like you recover from devastating injuries after auto accidents.
 We have the resources, experience, and reputation to fight for your rights vigorously.
 Let us help you obtain the compensation you deserve after a motorcycle crash disrupts your life.
 Call us today at (361) 400-2036 or contact us online for a free consultation.